 Again, not going to tell you everything that’s out there—there are eleventy billion ways to craft an editorial calendar.

 I’m just going to tell you what I use.
 It’s pretty simple.

 - Asana to hold blog and YouTube editorial calendar planning

 - CoSchedule for mapping out and scheduling blog posts and a social media content calendar

-- The AW Shop media & PR tracker (and heck yes, I use my own Shop products!)
+- The Business Stats Tracker (and heck yes, I use my own Shop products!)

 - Monthly Duty Days (click here to read how I do this at the first of each month) to track stats once a month and see what worked and what didn’t

 Bottom line, I do this content calendar plan because it helps give me more whitespace.
 More freedom.
 Less cognitive whiplash.
 I don’t like to be told what I have to do and write about.
 I like to take digital detoxes.
 Somedays I want to write what I want to write about … I desperately need detachment, time for rest, and time for play in order to do my job well.